 Questions: How often are camera traps used as a research method?
 In which ecosystems is camera trapping most often used?
 What was the duration of sampling?
 How many pictures were taken?
 How many had animals in them?
 What were the animals (species)?
 How many species in reality settle in that habitat (GBIF)?
+Revise – make questions more direct – also add is sampling area and total area sampled reported.
+Is the field of view and sampling area of a camera reported?

-Hypothesis: There a few studies exploring photogenic rate as an index of density, though there is a lack of literature which has created rarefaction curves from previously published literature data-a research gap that needs more attention.
+Hypothesis: There a few studies exploring photogenic rate as an index of density, though there is a lack of literature which has created rarefaction curves from previously published literature data-a research gap that needs more attention. – hmm – or Photogenic rate can be used to estimate population density and richness of animals if…. ?? sufficient cameras deployed?

 Predictions: